matanlurey/flutter/dev/integration_tests/android_engine_test/README.md

 The screenshot is currently being taken as-is by `adb shell screencap` by the test script, which means:

-- The navigation bar and device shell (clock) are included in the screenshot.
-- An arbitrary duration of 2s is used to wait for the screenshot to be taken.
 - No cropping or scaling is done to the screenshot.

 In addition, the comparator is currently a simple pixel-by-pixel comparison